mieweb/docs/content/functions/encounters/smart-plan.md

 ![](./smart-plan.assets/aee30485f700c7352d7c9d8afbd40b17.png)

-* To the right of the blue bar and in the upper right hand corner of the Add Encounter Order screen, users may also select from a pre populated list of tests.
+* To the right of the blue bar and in the upper right hand corner of the Add Encounter Order screen, users may also select from a pre-populated list of tests.
 The "By Reason" Quick List is automatically built by the system based on the most frequently ordered tests for the specified condition.
 * Users may also select existing orders on the Due List Quick List and add them to today's Smart Plan.
 * Click on the "+" icon to the right of the test to add it to today's Smart Plan.
 * The bottom half of the Add Encounter Order screen allows for the user to change or update the condition for which the orders are being generated.